Common signs of losing campaigns

 No Phone Number

 Call us old school but we've been around long enough to recognize that if something is free and fun, it's probably ineffective.
-You've undoubtedly heard from at least one digitial guru describing Facebook and Twitter as untapped troves of electoral pixie dust.
+You've undoubtedly heard from at least one digitial guru describing Facebook and Twitter as magic boxes of electoral pixie dust.
 Or that the voter file can be linked to Facebook profiles.
 (C'mon now.
 How long would Facebook last if people knew they could be personally identified?)
 True, an effective social-media campaign generates help, dollars and votes that might otherwise have been missed.
 But there are lots of reasons why all of these digital shortcuts (and we'll throw in online advertising and robocalls) do little to change the game, given the magnitude of the task at hand.

 Don't misunderstand: these professionals do great work but not without the money to air their TV spots and take advantage of their creativity.
 Until then, concentrate on the tactics that are known to work.
 Most consultants can't help you recruit or raise money; they'll be useless until you do.